-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+- A minimum of 51% of assets invested in issuers with sustainability profiles in the top half of the UBS ESG consensus score scale. - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The above characteristics are measured using the following indicators respectively:
+The above characteristic is measured using the following indicators respectively: